The Complete Guide To Solid Wall Insulation

 • Can be used in combination with other insulation to prevent this from being saturated, including external insulation, internal insulation and cavity wall insulation

-• Prevents penetrating damp
+• Helps prevent penetrating damp

 Drawbacks